null

 Diamonds come in a variety of shapes, colors, and cuts.
 And finding the perfect one can be an enjoyable task or a harrowing undertaking.
-It all depends on whether you know what to look for and have dotted all the I’s and T’s in your research.
-To help you in the search for that perfect diamond here’s some information on some of the unique stones available in the market: emerald, cushion, and radiant cut.
+It depends on whether you know what to look for and have dotted all the I’s and T’s in your research.
+To help you search for that perfect diamond, here’s some information on some of the unique stones available in the market: emerald, cushion, and radiant cut.

 Emerald Diamonds

-Emerald cut diamonds are among the most unique cuts currently available in the market.
-In fact, only 3% of diamonds made are emerald stones.
-These particular diamonds are sometimes referred to as step cuts because of its parallel facets.
+Emerald cut diamonds are among the most unique cuts currently available.
+Only 3% of diamonds made are emerald stones.
+These diamonds are sometimes called step cuts because of their parallel facets.
 When viewed from the top, a well-cut emerald will exhibit a large transparent, open flat surface.
-It has a long rectangular shape with parallel sides, cropped corners, and a larger than average face-up appearance.
+It has a long rectangular shape with parallel sides, cropped corners, and a larger-than-average face-up appearance.
 Emerald cut diamonds may not wear the crown for the shiniest stones, but they get major points for being uniquely elegant with their dramatic flashes of light.

 Radiant Diamonds

-The radiant cut diamond is similar in shape to emerald cut diamonds: a rectangular or square shaped crown with trimmed corners that adds to its durability.
-Radiant cut stones are also fancy shaped diamond with a unique faceting pattern.
-It was the first of its kind to have a brilliant faceting pattern not only on the crown but also in the pavilion.
-As the name suggests, the diamonds have a radiant sparkle and brilliance owing to the excellent light dispersion of its numerous facets.
-Giving it just the right amount of wow factor to make you stand out.
+The radiant cut diamond resembles emerald cut diamonds: a rectangular or square-shaped crown with trimmed corners that add to its durability.
+Radiant cut stones are also fancy-shaped diamonds with a unique faceting pattern.
+It was the first to have a brilliant faceting pattern on the crown and the pavilion.
+As the name suggests, diamonds have a radiant sparkle and brilliance owing to the excellent light dispersion of their numerous facets, giving it just the right amount of wow factor to make you stand out.

 Cushion Diamonds

-One of the first things you will notice in a cushion-cut diamond is the pillow-like shape, rounded corners, and beveled edges.
-Its girdle is more rounded than that of the radiant cut, so its edges appear less angular and the corners less trimmed.
+One of the first things you will notice in a cushion cut diamond is the pillow-like shape, rounded corners, and beveled edges.
+Its girdle is more rounded than the radiant cut, making its edges less angular and the corners less trimmed.
 These features give the crown a smaller face-up appearance.
 Even so, its superb brilliance and sparkle have inspired many gem cutters to imitate the cut to achieve a similar brilliant effect.
-Cushion cut diamonds come in three variations; antique cushion, cushion brilliant, and cushion modified.
+Cushion cut diamonds come in three variations: antique cushion, brilliant, and modified cushion.
 The variants may be similar in cut but are quite different in brilliance and sparkle.
-You will often hear the terms “chunky” or “crushed-ice” being bandied around.
+You will often hear the terms “chunky” or “crushed ice” being bandied around.
 The marketing terminologies should not faze you as they refer to the different faceting patterns in the variations.

 Differences in Cut

-The beauty of fancy shaped diamonds is determined by its cut.
-But, since the GIA does not grade on cut, this quality is largely subjective.
-Still, an excellent cut diamond will have superb brilliance and sparkle, and in that category, among the three cuts, the radiant cut reigns supreme.
-The radiant diamond cutting style is classified as a hybrid cut because it uses both the brilliant and step cut features.
-With the outline of the stone resembling that of step cuts, the pavilion and the table are cut similar to brilliant cuts.
-The diamond gets its name from the exceptional radiance caused by the numerous triangular shaped facets having excellent light dispersion.
+Their cut determines the beauty of fancy-shaped diamonds.
+But, since the GIA does not grade on the cut, this quality is largely subjective.
+Still, an excellent cut diamond will have superb brilliance and sparkle; in that category, the radiant cut reigns supreme among the three cuts.
+The radiant diamond cutting style is classified as a hybrid cut because it uses brilliant and step-cut features.
+With the outline of the stone resembling that of step cuts, the pavilion and the table are cut similarly to brilliant cuts.
+The diamond gets its name from the exceptional radiance caused by the numerous triangular-shaped facets having excellent light dispersion.
 A distinctive cracked ice pattern is easily noticeable in its faceting pattern.
 One downside to this particular cut is the bowtie effect.
-Radiant cut stones with a too shallow or too deep cut will have a dark band that stretches across the center of the crown which dials down the sparkling radiance.
+Radiant cut stones with a too-shallow or too-deep cut will have a dark band stretching across the crown’s center, which dials the sparkling radiance.

-Emerald diamonds are cut using the step-cut style with three rows of steps above and three rows of step below the stone.
-Such that the facets are arranged parallel to each other and to the girdle of the stone: which gives the facets a linear, clean, and sleek look.
-The parallel arrangement of the facets is also what creates flashes of light that are in stark contrast to the dark planes in each step attributing to the “halls of mirror effect.”
+Emerald diamonds are cut using the step-cut style with three rows of steps above and three rows of steps below the stone.
+The facets are arranged parallel to each other and to the girdle of the stone, giving the facets a linear, clean, and sleek look.
+The parallel arrangement of the facets also creates flashes of light in stark contrast to the dark planes in each step, attributed to the “halls of mirror effect.”
 The dramatic flashes lend emerald diamonds a soft, elegant glow rather than the sparkly shine found in brilliant cuts.
-Similar to the radiant cuts, the bowtie is also present in poorly cut emerald stones.
+Similar to the radiant cuts, the bowtie is also in poorly cut emerald stones.
 And given the diamond’s sizeable open table, the imperfection is magnified twice over.
-Even so, some people tend to like bowtie effect on the overall appearance.
+Even so, some people like bowtie’s effect on the overall appearance.

-Cushion cut diamonds have one of the oldest cutting styles invented in the early 1700s.
-Given the lack of electricity and limited tools, cutting diamonds was an expensive, time-consuming process.
-To cut down on overhead costs, manufacturers aimed at retaining as much weight from the rough stone as possible.
+Cushion cut diamonds have one of the oldest cutting styles, invented in the early 1700s.
+Given the lack of electricity and limited tools, cutting diamonds was expensive and time-consuming.
+Manufacturers aimed to retain as much weight from the rough stone as possible to cut overhead costs.
 The resulting diamond- the original antique cushion, was square in shape with a deep pavilion, high crown, and small table.
 With the creation of more advanced cutting tools, the cutting style also evolved to create the cushion modified and the cushion brilliant variation.
 To tell them apart, identify the faceting pattern.
-Cushion modified have no discernable pattern in the facets, and one is often left feeling like they are looking at crushed ice.
+Cushion modifications have no discernable pattern in the facets, and one often feels like they are looking at crushed ice.
 Its shortened pavilion mains shorten reflected light, leaking copious amounts of light that result in a stone with little sparkle and brilliance.
-In contrast, the faceting pattern in the cushion brilliant is crisp clear with a star-like appearance.
-Having more pavilions that its counterparts, it has the best refractive quality, lending the stone an excellent brilliance, sparkle, and fire.
+In contrast, the faceting pattern in the cushion brilliant is crisp and clear with a star-like appearance.
+Having more pavilions than its counterparts, it has the best refractive quality, lending the stone excellent brilliance, sparkle, and fire.

 Color Grade that Appears Colorless